the wing of a plane flying over Hartsfield Jackson International Airport

 Since the airline planned to fix and use the same plane the next day, the luggage was left onboard and no one had access to their checked bags.
 Packing a few essentials items like toiletries, underwear and a change of clothes in your carry-on is a lifesaver.
 Better yet, consider skipping the checked bag altogether.
 It might take a bit of extra effort but once you do it, you’ll probably do it every time.

-Southerner says: Always keep important things like medication, travel documents and your wallet in your carry-on or in your personal item in the cabin.
+Southerner Says: Always keep important things like medication, travel documents and your wallet in your carry-on or in your personal item in the cabin.

 13. Know the Airport’s Layout

 Flight cancellations can be a bit easier if you know the layout of the airport you are traveling through.
 That way if worse comes to worse and you have to stay at the airport for a long period of time, you can find a more peaceful place to pass the time.
-Some airports like Chicago’s O’Hare have hotels attached and some offer pod-type, or minute sleep rooms, where you can pay a quiet place to rest.
+Some airports like Chicago’s O’Hare have hotels attached and some offer pod-type rooms, or minute sleep rooms, where you can pay a quiet place to rest.

 14. Always Purchase Travel Insurance